-Overall, the fixation measures well-differentiated the tasks.
-However, for the time-controlled measures, the grasps and estimation tasks looked more similar than the keypress task.
+Overall, the fixation measures differentiated the tasks well.
+However, for the time-controlled fixation measures, the grasps and estimation tasks looked more similar to each other than they did to the keypress task.
 Notably, the attention account suggests that longer fixation time on the target weakens the illusion, because it reflects selective attention operating on the fixated target and its inducer to the exclusion of the other disc and its inducer.
 By that same token, fixations distributed across both sides of the display should strengthen the illusion, as this pattern of gaze suggests selective attention is operating on both discs and their inducers.
 Given that the verbal 2AFC and manual estimation tasks yielded the largest illusion effects while the grasps remained unaffected, the attention account suggests that the fixations made during the two perceptual tasks should be distributed across both sides of the display while the fixations made when grasping should be anchored to the target.
 Crucially, we did not find this.

 Take, for example, the mean number of display-wise saccades per second.
 During the preparatory phase, this measure was lowest for the estimations.
-The attention- based account predicts that the keypress and estimates should exhibit higher mean number of display-wise saccades per second, while the grasps should exhibit the lowest mean number of display-wise saccades per second.
-Furthermore, the keypress and manual estimation means for the remaining preparatory phase time-standardized fixation measures were most dissimilar, with the mean values for the grasps typically falling in-between those of the keypress and estimation tasks (see Figure 3).
-Specifically, the mean fixation time on the target disc as a function of total fixation time was largest for the manual estimates, intermediate for the grasps, and least for keypress task (see Table 1); and the mean number of fixations on the target disc as a percentage of the total number of fixations was largest for the manual estimates, and least for the grasps and keypress tasks, the latter two were statistically indistinguishable (see Table 1).
-Thus, during the preparatory phase, the results indicate that gaze was more likely to shift between the discs and to engage the non-target disc during the keypress and grasping task than during the manual estimation task.
+The attention-based account predicts that the keypress and estimates should exhibit higher mean number of display-wise saccades per second, while the grasps should exhibit the lowest mean number of display-wise saccades per second.
+Furthermore, the keypress and manual estimation means for the remaining preparatory phase time-standardized fixation measures were most dissimilar, with the mean values for the grasps typically falling in-between those of the keypress and estimation tasks (figure 3).
+Specifically, the mean fixation time on the target disc as a function of total fixation time was greatest for the manual estimates, intermediate for the grasps, and least for the keypress task (table 1); and the mean number of fixations on the target disc as a percentage of the total number of fixations was greatest for the manual estimates and least for the grasps and keypress tasks, with the latter two statistically indistinguishable (table 1).
+Thus, during the preparatory phase, gaze was more likely to shift between the discs and to engage the non-target disc during the keypress and grasping task than during the manual estimation task.